 There are public toilets, large public concourse areas, international arrivals and departures areas, arrival and departure passenger information screens and a small number of retail units.
 It should be noted that whilst the station is designed for international use, it is not currently operating as such and will require some fit-out work to facilitate this.

+Further information is available in Stratford International – Annexes to the Station Access Conditions available at - Access & New Operators - London St. Pancras Highspeed

 Ebbsfleet International Station

 Ebbsfleet International Station is located near Dartford in North Kent, and has six platforms: two for international trains (platforms 1 and 4), two for high-speed domestic trains adjacent to the international platforms (platforms 2 and 3) for services towards Ashford and two for the North Kent high speed domestic services (platforms 5 and 6), sited on the North Kent connecting line.
 Currently no international services are running from the station.
 The international platforms and adjacent domestic platforms are accessible by escalators, lifts or stairs.
 The North Kent domestic platforms are accessible by lift or stairs.